-- MULTIMEDIA - Get help with various multimedia activities, including video and audio editing and conversion.
+- MULTIMEDIA - Get help with multimedia activities, including photography and video and audio capturing, editing, conversion.

 - PLOTTING - Get help with creating and printing large format posters (plots).

 - COURSEWORK* - Get help with computer-related coursework and projects.

 - SKILL-BUILDING - Learn basic or more advanced computer skills via individual tutoring and self-paced learning materials available at the TLMC.

 *Regarding coursework assistance: The TLMC does not provide tutoring for Computer Science classes.
 Here are two options for CS students seeking tutoring:

 1--Computer Science department tutoring - schedule is posted on the TA office door in the QBB (first floor) and is also posted in the TLMC lab